Lyft and Uber Settlement

 This benefit is for rides in New York state that are not covered by the TLC’s minimum-driver-pay rules.
 It ensures that Lyft will pay you a minimum of $26 per hour.
 Here are some important points:

-- Lyft or Uber uses an “earnings floor” to make sure you are paid enough.
-This earnings floor starts at $26 per hour.
-It will increase for inflation to $26.39 on March 2, 2024, and to $26.78 on June 2, 2024.
+• Lyft or Uber uses an “earnings floor” to make sure you are paid enough.
+This earnings floor started at $26 per hour.
+It increased for inflation to $26.39 on March 2, 2024, and will increase to $26.78 on June 2, 2024.
 After that, it will increase annually for inflation, beginning March 2, 2025.
 This annual increase will be the lower of the following:

 Lyft or Uber will pay you for up to one hour that you spent viewing and completing their required training materials.
 Lyft or Uber creates these materials and provides them to you.
 You will be paid the higher of the following: